If you’re online, you have to assume people are watching you.

 Ultimately this turns into a game of Whac-A-Mole as VPNs use more advanced technology to get around the blacklists.
 I could go on and on about this, but at the end of the day — no — you’re not going to get in trouble for trying to watch U.S. Netflix on your European vacation this summer.1

 FYI: Even countries that have strict internet restrictions and have outlawed VPNs rarely — if ever — prosecute people for their private use.
+If you want to learn more about this and other VPN facts, check out our VPN explainer guide to get all the information you’ll need to make a smart selection.

 So that about wraps it up on Ivacy’s modes.
 Now let’s talk features.